LP SmartSide vs James Hardie: which siding wins in Minneapolis?

 Accepts paint readily

-Faster installation labor
+Faster install, lower labor cost

 James Hardie